dhakaraman/ML-Project/README.md

 Here you can see the data named as [company_name].csv for 5 different companies.

 Testing Data : [Testing Data for 5 companies](https://github.com/dhakaraman/ML-Project/tree/main/data/test)
-Here you can see the data named as [company_name].csv for 5 different companies.
+Here you can see the data named as [company_name_test].csv for 5 different companies.

 You need to download the data and upload it on google colab.
 ![alt text](https://i.postimg.cc/sXf7hdPX/colab-Image.png)